nblintao/nblintao.github.io/README.md

 [Agency](http://startbootstrap.com/template-overviews/agency/) is a one page agency portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, a responsive timeline, and a working PHP contact form.

+## Running Locally with Jekyll

+The primary way to run and preview this project locally is using Jekyll:

+1.  **Install Dependencies:** Make sure you have Ruby and Bundler installed.
+Then, run `bundle install` in the project's root directory to install the necessary Ruby gems.
+2.  **Start the Server:** Run `bundle exec jekyll serve`.
+This will build the site and start a local web server, usually accessible at `http://localhost:4000`.
+The server will automatically watch for changes in most content files and rebuild the site.

+*Note: This method relies on pre-compiled CSS and JavaScript files being present in the repository.
+For front-end development involving Sass/JS changes, see the Gulp section below.*

 ## Getting Started

 Several options are available to get started quickly: